poornaprajays/freelance/README.md

 All convex authentication functions are already set up.
 The auth currently uses email OTP and anonymous users, but can support more.

-The email OTP configuration is defined in `src/convex/auth/emailOtp.ts`.
-DO NOT MODIFY THIS FILE.

 Also, DO NOT MODIFY THESE AUTH FILES: `src/convex/auth.config.ts` and `src/convex/auth.ts`.